phaserjs/phaser/README.md

 * TweenData.update now uses the `Time.elapsedMS` value for its delta calculation, instead of the physicsStep - this is because tweens are inherently time duration based and on a lagging system they were not properly completing when they should do (also addresses #1819)
 * World.stateChange is a new method that is called whenever the state changes or restarts.
 It resets the world x/y coordinates back to zero and then resets the Camera.
 * All undefined argument checks were changed from `if (typeof x === 'undefined')` to `if (x === undefined)` removing the typeof check and saving some bytes across the codebase in the process.
+* Text.updateText will now check the width and height values of the Text canvas and if either are zero it sets `Text.renderable = false` to avoid throwing WebGL texture binding errors.

 ### Bug Fixes